Skip to main content

 Safe DIY Shutdown Steps

-2. Clean outdoor unit removing debris and hosing down coils gently
+2. Clean the outdoor unit - remove debris and gently hose down the coils from the outside in

 When Professional Service is Essential